 The eminent late art historian and travel writer Michael Jacobs described Cecilia's work as "richly suggestive and poetic" where "the landscapes of her childhood probably take on in recollection an exaggerated vividness, as if to save her memories of them from fading".

 Of her work, British essayist and novelist Geoff Dyer has written:

 "...Vargas's paintings continue to breathe, to live, after they are finished, after they are removed from the studio in which they were made.
 They are not images but after-images.
 They are memories made from memories, paintings derived from previous paintings (abandoned, painted over).
 Sometimes they are paintings of memories she has never had, memories which did not exist until they had been created".

-Cecilia's latest exhibition of recent collages was at London's Chocolate Factory N16 Open Studios weekend in Dalston, London N16.
-The images below are a small sample of this recent work.
+Cecilia's latest exhibition will be at London's Chocolate Factory N16 Open Studios weekend in Dalston, London N16 on 6-7 December 2014.
+The images below are a small sample of her recent work.